The One Thing All Angry Men Have In Common

 I am concerned.
 I think over the last 10 or 15 years or so a lot of aspects of our culture have gotten increasingly aggressive.
 There is an acceptance of humiliating trash talk in sport, many of our political bodies sit and scream at each other instead of getting anything positive accomplished, I think a lot of people value belligerence in and of its own self, so that belligerence is now a virtue.
 I think there’s a lot of disturbing trends in our culture in the last 20 years.

-That leads naturally to my next question, which is: it seems like angry young men are in the news a lot these days, between men’s rights activists, the Proud Boys, so much of the alt right.
+Angry young men are in the news a lot these days, between men’s rights activists, the Proud Boys, so much of the alt right.
 And that seems to intersect so much with social media and the ways we live online.
 I’m curious what you make of that, or what you’ve learned about that in dealing with your patients?

 I think the echo chamber has done a lot to exacerbate and perpetuate male anger.
 Guys can go online and find thousands of other guys that are just as angry as they are and they bounce it back and forth, getting angrier.
 I think that there has been a great reduction in civility and reasonableness over the last couple of generations, and I think that you’d be wrong to blame social media for that entirely but I certainly think that social media contributes to it.
 It used to be that if you wanted to get a bunch of people together to complain about something, you had to make some sort of telephone or mail contact, you had to arrange a place to be.
 And now people can just go ahead with a few clicks and they’re connected to thousands of people that are just as angry as they are.